Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 configuration enables split cost allocation for this purpose.

-The template also creates a Glue Crawler for the Cost Usage Report and a named query that uses the right size test tags to analyze the cost by pipeline and right size test scenario.
+The template also creates a Glue Crawler for the Cost Usage Report and a named query, "*Cost of pipeline jobs*", in the "*CUR*" WorkGroup that uses the right size test tags to analyze the cost by pipeline and right size test scenario.
 The Crawler is configured to run on demand, so after running the tests it is necessary to manually run it before executing the named query.

 > **N.B.**: Data Exports are refreshed several times a day, but not on demand,
 > so it is often necessary to wait up to 12 hours after a run completes before